viktorsmari/piratar-jekyll/README.md

 1. Install jekyll and the theme
 `bundle`

-1. Start the dev server
+1. Start the dev server.
+(If the main domain uses a subpath on Github, add `--baseurl ''`)
-`bundle exec jekyll serve`
+`./server.sh` or `bundle exec jekyll serve`

 1. Visit [http://localhost:4000](http://localhost:4000)